awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane of the IAM console, choose **Roles**\.
-Then choose **Create role**\.
+Then, choose **Create role**\.

-1. Choose the **AWS Service** role type, and then choose the service that you want to allow to assume this role\.
+1. Choose the **AWS Service** role type\.

 1. Choose the use case for your service\.
-If the specified service has only one use case, it is selected for you\.
 Use cases are defined by the service to include the trust policy required by the service\.
-Then choose **Next: Permissions**\.
+Then, choose **Next**\.

 1. Choose one or more permissions policies to attach to the role\.
 Depending on the use case that you selected, the service might do any of the following:
-   + Define the permissions used by the role
+   + Define the permissions used by the role\.
-   + Allow you to choose from a limited set of permissions
+   + Allow you to choose from a limited set of permissions\.
-   + Allow you to choose from any permissions
+   + Allow you to choose from any permissions\.
    + Allow you to select no policies at this time, create the policies later, and then attach them to the role\.

-   Select the box next to the policy that assigns the permissions that you want the role to have, and then choose **Next: Tags**\.
+   Select the check box next to the policy that assigns the permissions that you want the role to have, and then choose **Next**\.
 **Note**
 The permissions that you specify are available to any entity that uses the role\.
 By default, a role has no permissions\.

-1. Choose **Next: Review**\.
-You cannot attach tags to service\-linked roles during creation\.
-For more information about using tags in IAM, see [Tagging IAM resources](id_tags.md)\.

 1. For **Role name**, the degree of role name customization is defined by the service\.
 If the service defines the role's name, then this option is not editable\.
-In other cases, the service might define a prefix for the role and allow you to type an optional suffix\.
+In other cases, the service might define a prefix for the role and let you enter an optional suffix\.

-   If possible, type a role name suffix to add to the default name\.
+   If possible, enter a role name suffix to add to the default name\.
 This suffix helps you identify the purpose of this role\.
 Role names must be unique within your AWS account\.
 They are not distinguished by case\.
 For example, you cannot create roles named both **<service\-linked\-role\-name>\_SAMPLE** and **<service\-linked\-role\-name>\_sample**\.
 Because various entities might reference the role, you cannot edit the name of the role after it has been created\.

-1. \(Optional\) For **Role description**, edit the description for the new service\-linked role\.
+1. \(Optional\) For **Description**, edit the description for the new service\-linked role\.

+1. You cannot attach tags to service\-linked roles during creation\.
+For more information about using tags in IAM, see [Tagging IAM resources](id_tags.md)\.

 1. Review the role and then choose **Create role**\.